-4. Which trends offer opportunities on the European desiccated coconut market?
+4. Which trends offer opportunities or pose threats on the European desiccated coconut market?

 Below is a summary of the trends for desiccated coconut specifically.
-To find out more about general trends, read our study Trends in the European Processed Fruit and Vegetables Market[A1] .
+To find out more about general trends, read our study on trends in the European processed fruit and vegetables market.